What is early prostate cancer?

 Booklets and resources

-The stage of prostate cancer describes its size and how far it has spread, based on your test results.
+The results of your tests help your doctors find out more about the size and position of the cancer and whether it has spread.
+This is called staging of a cancer describes its size and how far it has spread, based on your test results.
 Doctors often use the TNM staging system or a number staging system.

 Treatment for early prostate cancer